 The Budget 2018 confirmed that insulation subsidies for landlords will run out June 30, 2018.
 Sustainability Trust Chief Executive Philip Squire talks about what this means and the new Warmer Kiwi Homes subsidies, in the run up to the 2019 insulation deadlines.

-It’s official – the current 50% subsides to help pay for insulation in the homes of tenants on low-middle incomes will end June 30, 2018.
+In New Zealand, rental regulation is coming, but over the past many years the government has been using a carrot approach - encouraging landlords to insulate their rentals through the use of subsidies.
+However this is about to end and the current 50% subsides to help pay for insulation in the homes of tenants on low-middle incomes will end June 30, 2018.

 This means that from July 01, 2018 onwards, there is no more funding to help pay for insulation in rental properties.